nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 7:

 The last building step is adding the cup hooks along the bottom.
+Predrill small holes to make screwing these in by hand a ton easier.
+I drew a straight line down the middle of the base so I could evenly space them.